Our vision is of a future in which our population co-exists in harmony with nature and prospers on a healthy planet, to the benefit of all.

 Our mission is to drive positive, large-scale action through fostering choices that help achieve a sustainable human population and regenerate our environment.

-Population Matters is a UK-based charity working globally to achieve a sustainable future for people and planet.
+Population Matters is a UK-based charity working globally to achieve a better future for people and planet.

 We campaign, inform, undertake research and do all we can to encourage an open, fair-minded and constructive debate about population.
-We aim to create a level of public awareness and policy action on overpopulation and unsustainable consumption equivalent to, or exceeding, that achieved for climate change.
+We aim to create a wave of public awareness and corresponding policy action on overpopulation and unsustainable consumption.

 We promote positive, practical, ethical solutions – encouraging smaller families, inspiring people to consume sustainably, with the aim of enabling everyone to enjoy a decent quality of life whilst respecting and sustaining the natural ecosystems upon which all life on earth depends.